Optimal Control of thermally noisy quantum gates in a multilevel system: Appendix: Numerical methods

 Eq. (\ref{integral-solution}) will form the basis for the numerical approximation.

 In typical control problems, $\boldsymbol{\mathcal{L}}$ varies considerably with time.
-Therefore, the total evolution is practically broken into finite time steps, $\Delta t$.
+Therefore, the total evolution is effectively broken into finite time steps of size $\Delta t$.
 Then, one can concatenate the propagators and obtain the total evolution from $t=0$ to $t=\tau$ by

-where ${\mathcal G}_j(\Delta t)$ is the propagator for $t$ to $t+\Delta t$ and $t=j \Delta t$.
+where ${\mathcal Q}_j(\Delta t)$ is the propagator for $t$ to $t+\Delta t$ and $t=j \Delta t$.
 A direct approximation assumes that ${\boldsymbol{\mathcal{L}}}_t$ is time-independent within a time step, then

 where ${\boldsymbol{\mathcal{L}}}_j = {\boldsymbol{\mathcal{L}}}(t+\Delta t/2)$.
 Sampling ${\boldsymbol{\mathcal{L}}}$ in the middle of the time step leads to second-order accuracy in $\Delta t$.

 A numerical method to solve Eq.(\ref{eq:gprop}) is based on expanding the exponent or any analytic function in a polynomial series in the matrix ${\boldsymbol{\mathcal{L}}}_j$: